 Some families request that there be a viewing of the deceased in the Church prior to the commencement of the service.
 Whilst this is usually best done at the Funeral Director’s facilities, if circumstances are such that it is requested this take place in the Church, this can be arranged with the clergy and Funeral Director.
 Generally, the viewing will be scheduled to conclude well before the commencement of the service.

 There is no need for family members to arrive at the church early on the day of the funeral as seats will be reserved for the immediate family at the front of the Church.
 Many families like to gather in the Chapel prior to the service, and to be escorted into the church and to their reserved seats just prior to the commencement of the service.

 These notes proceed in the usual order of each element of the funeral service, as determined by A Prayer Book for Australia 1995.
 References are made throughout to further resources available on this website to assist those preparing the service.
 Funerals and memorial services at St John’s normally follow the format described below, although there is considerable flexibility and the clergy are always willing to incorporate any special wishes of the deceased, and of those arranging the service.
 The Order of Service will be developed collaboratively between the clergy and the family.

 BEFORE THE SERVICE

 Music is played as the congregation arrive and gather.
 Those planning the funeral may select the preludes in consultation with their musicians music or the organist may play appropriate selections from their repertoire.

 If desired, family members may place symbols on the casket as the service begins.
 These may be symbols of special relevance and importance to the deceased and / or Christian symbols such as a cross, a bible, a prayer book.

 GATHERING & WELCOME

-The clergy greet the congregation and welcome them, using these words and others, as appropriate.
+The clergy greet the congregation and welcome them.

 A hymn may be sung.